donbright/piliko/README.md

 Reproducing a graph from Wildberger's Chromogeometry paper, 2008
 * https://www.researchgate.net/publication/225963299_Chromogeometry

-This is program generated, using python functions to generate circle centers, hyperbolas, etc.
+This is program generated, using python functions to generate circle centers, hyperbolas, etc, using antisymmetric polynomials & other ideas from Wildberger's videos, papers, etc.

 ![chromogeometry](pics/chromo.png)